Migrate from Shared Hosting to Linode

 Move Your Domain

-The last step in your Linode migration is to point your domain at your Linode’s IP address.
+The last step in your migration is to point your domain at your Linode’s IP address.
 If you decided to shorten your TTL, make sure you’ve waited out the original time period.

 Follow our instructions on adding a domain zone to create DNS records at Linode for your domain.